 Meet Our Governors

-I am delighted to be a new governor at Newton Hill.
+I am delighted to be the Chair of Governors at Newton Hill.

 I have worked in education for over 25 years both in Wakefield and Kirklees, having taught across the age range from Nursery to KS2.
-I currently work in a Primary School in Kirklees.
+My most recent role was as a Head teacher in Kirklees.

 I believe that governors play a crucial role in the life of a school by supporting the staff and children whilst also acting as a critical friend.
-I look forward in supporting Newton Hill on their journey of development.
+As the Chair of the Governing Body, I work closely with the Headteacher and other governors to support the school in providing every child with a successful educational experience at Newton Hill.

 I have joined the Governing body as a member of the local community, step parent of 2 current pupils and hopefully future parent when it is time for my little girl to start school.